 The four councils also have ties to the Mount Sinai Health System councils of Professional Practice, Research, Informatics and Communication, and Quality.

-New York Eye and Ear Infirmary received its first Magnet® designation in 2009, was re-designated in 2014, and will submit an application its third designation in October 2018.
+On September 19, 2019 NYEE received national recognition for excellence in nursing for the third consecutive time from the American Nurses Credentialing Center's (ANCC) Magnet® Recognition Program®.
+NYEE received its first Magnet® designation in 2009, and was re-designated in 2014.
 Proud and privileged to be part of a small and select community of Magnet® hospitals, NYEE recognizes not only the prestige but the benefits of a Magnet® designation and what it demonstrates.
 Research findings from Magnet® recognized organizations show the following benefits:

 - Nurses exhibit increased job satisfaction, increased retention, increased recruitment abilities, and decreased burnout